koyo-nic/grass-course-veroa/README.md

 # curso-grass-gis-rioiv

-Data, code and slides for the postgraduate course that will be held in Rio Cuarto (Cordoba, Argentina) on October, 2018
+Data, code and slides for the graduate course that will be held in Rio Cuarto (Cordoba, Argentina) on October, 2018

 ## Links to units